 - a.
-First Year Student Orientation: All incoming students should have as part of First Year Student Orientation a short-course in fire prevention and emergency procedures.
-This should include watching the video entitled Get Out and Stay Alive that was developed by the Eau Claire, WI Fire Department.
-It is targeted towards students and carries a number of important fire safety messages, as well as testimonials from parents who have lost children in fires at colleges and universities.
-This video is packaged with a brochure and a facilitator's guide.
-(The brochure can be downloaded from the USFA web site at http://www.usfa.fema.gov/about/press/99-184.htm). - b.
+First Year Student Orientation: All incoming students should have as part of First Year Student Orientation a short meeting in fire prevention and emergency procedures in their residence hall meetings as well as the safety and security session during orientation. - b.
 Fire Drills: Fire exit drills are an important training tool to prevent loss of life and property during a fire emergency.
 The drills are conducted in residence halls and academic buildings at least once per semester.
 They also should be conducted annually in all buildings that house materials that could be hazardous in a fire: These are the buildings that contain materials that carry the NFPA fire diamonds.